-The Best Startup Database For Investment Professionals: CB Insights
+The Best Startup Database For Market Trend Analysis CB Insights

 The CB Insights tech market intelligence platform analyzes millions of data points on venture capital, startups, patents, partnerships and news mentions.
-Leveraging machine learning, its certainly the most advanced and comprehensive startup database you will find and perfect for investment firms.
+Leveraging machine learning, its certainly the most sophisticated startup and private company database you will find for advanced analysis.